Privacy concerns with Facebook: Investigation by the Irish Data Protection Commissioner, 2011–2012

 In August 2011 the Irish Data Protection Commissioner (DPC) started an investigation after receiving 22 complaints by europe-v-facebook.org, which was founded by a group of Austrian students.
 The DPC stated in first reactions that the Irish DPC is legally responsible for privacy on Facebook for all users within the European Union and that he will "investigate the complaints using his full legal powers if necessary".
 The complaints were filed in Ireland because all users who are not residents of the United States or Canada have a contract with "Facebook Ireland Ltd", located in Dublin, Ireland.
 Under European law Facebook Ireland is the "data controller" for facebook.com, and therefore, facebook.com is governed by European data protection laws.
 Facebook Ireland Ltd. was established by Facebook Inc. to avoid US taxes (see Double Irish arrangement).

 The group 'europe-v-facebook.org' made access requests at Facebook Ireland and received up to 1,222 pages of data per person in 57 data categories that Facebook was holding about them, including data that was previously removed by the users.
 The group claimed that Facebook failed to provide some of the requested data, including "likes", facial recognition data, data about third party websites that use "social plugins" visited by users, and information about uploaded videos.
 Currently the group claims that Facebook holds at least 84 data categories about every user.

 The first 16 complaints target different problems, from undeleted old "pokes" all the way to the question if sharing and new functions on Facebook should be opt-in or opt-out.
 The second wave of 6 more complaints was targeting more issues including one against the "Like" button.
 The most severe could be a complaint that claims that the privacy policy, and the consent to the privacy policy is void under European laws.

 In an interview with the Irish Independent, a spokesperson said that the DPC will "go and audit Facebook, go into the premises and go through in great detail every aspect of security".
 He continued by saying: "It's a very significant, detailed and intense undertaking that will stretch over four or five days."
-In December 2011 the DPC published its first report on Facebook.
-This report was not legally binding but suggested changes that Facebook should undertake until July 2012.
-The DPC is planning to do a review about Facebook's progress in July 2012.
+In December 2011 the DPC published its first report on Facebook, including recommended changes.
+The DPC reviewed Facebook's progress in July 2012 and said that most of its recommendations had been implemented.